thautwarm/Site-32/src/PL/tagless-final-for-julia.md

-# Julia Needs Tagless Final
+# Julia Benefits from Tagless Final

+It's an article written extremely casually, and very short.

 ## What Happened Today?

 Today I found someone in Julia discourse asked me some questions about ADT encoding in Julia.

 About the performance issues with Julia structures and subtyping for ADT emulations, I said it's impossible to address.

+Yes, it's impossible for Julia to have fast ADTs, so far.

 However, we have an alternative, to achieve everything that ADTs can achieve, in Julia.